Ever since it was established in 1970, people around the world take part in Earth Day Activities as a way to celebrate National Earth Day on April 22.

 Okay, we can’t always do this, but there are many times that a bicycle can be used instead of a car.
-It will save gas, decrease your carbon foot print and also get you in shape.
-Dust off that bike and start using it!
+My daughter got rid of her car in California and rides her bike every where now and hasn’t looked back.

 6. Shop and Pay your bills online